Cyle Larin: College career

 In 2013, Larin committed to the University of Connecticut.
 During his first year with the Huskies, Larin scored 14 goals in 23 appearances, the 6th highest goal total in the entire NCAA for the season.
 His performance during his freshman year earned him multiple honours including Freshman of the Year by TopDrawerSoccer.com and being named to the American Athletic Conference All-Rookie Team.

 In January 2014, Larin was touted as one of the best players available in the 2014 MLS SuperDraft.
 However, he did not sign a Generation Adidas deal with Major League Soccer before the draft and was named the No. 2 best college player available in 2015 if he opted to sign with the league.

-In 2014, during the college offseason, Larin rejoined Sigma FC as they entered the newly formed League1 Ontario.
+In 2014, during the college offseason, Larin rejoined Sigma as they entered the newly formed League1 Ontario.
 During the season, Larin scored four goals in five appearances for Sigma.
-During the season, Sigma FC reached the League 1 Ontario Cup final before ultimately losing 1–2 to Vaughan Azzurri.
+During the season, Sigma reached the League 1 Ontario Cup final before ultimately losing 1–2 to Vaughan Azzurri.

 Following the 2014 Major League Soccer regular season and during his sophomore season at UConn, Larin was once again predicted to be the No. 1 pick in the upcoming 2015 MLS Superdraft if he opted to sign with the league and not for a European club, which were also rumoured to be interested in the player.
-At that time, Orlando City SC held the No. 1 pick in the draft after selecting it in the Expansion Draft held between themselves and fellow-expansion club New York City FC.
+At that time, Orlando City held the No. 1 pick in the draft after selecting it in the Expansion Draft held between themselves and fellow-expansion club New York City FC.